|Position:||Broadbent Family Head Coaching Chair for Squash Racquets|

 Head Coach Stuart leGassick is a native of Aberdeen, Scotland.
 He originally came to Brown as the first coach for the Men's Varsity team, starting the program in 1989, and assumed dual duties as Head Coach of the Men's and Women's teams in 1990.

 While at Brown, leGassick has raised the performance and expectations of both teams.
 He has led the women's team to the top echelon of women's squash in the United Sates.
 In 1996, leGassick's women's team finished 3rd in the Howe Cup, the National Team Championship for the Women's Intercollegiate Squash Racquets Association.
-In 1997 and 2001, leGassick's women's team won the Clarence C. Chaffee Award at the Howe Cup for its demonstrated qualities of competitiveness and court demeanor.
-His men's team has progressed steadily to compete in the Top 10 of the United States Intercollegiate Rankings, and have on four occasions won the Hoehn Cup (1999, 2000, 2003 and 2005).
+In 1997,2001 and 2014, leGassick's women's team won the Clarence C. Chaffee Award at the Howe Cup for its demonstrated qualities of competitiveness and court demeanor.
+His men's team has progressed steadily, and in 2001 reached #7 in the United States Intercollegiate Rankings, and have on four occasions won the Hoehn Cup (1999, 2000, 2003 and 2005).

 Prior to his arrival at Brown, leGassick worked at the Heights Casino in Brooklyn, New York.
 In 1986-87, the Casino produced seven No. 1 nationally ranked U.S. Junior players and each year produces 50 or more nationally ranked junior players.
-Stuart is presently a Level II USSRA Technical Coach.
-Presently le Gassick is serving as President of the Women's College Squash Association.
+Stuart is presently a Level II USSRA Technical Coach. le Gassick has served on the Executive Committee of the College Squash Association and has served as President of the Women's College Squash Association.

-leGassick, who resides on the East Side of Providence with his wife, Loren, and their children, Alexander "Sandy," Anne, Philip, and Peter.
-He has instructed at the Junior National Squash Training Center, and is a member of the Professional Squash Racquets Association.
-He is also involved in the United States Olympic Coaches Training Program and conducts several junior clinics and camps at Brown and in Scotland.
+leGassick resides on the East Side of Providence with his wife, Loren, and their children, Alexander "Sandy," Anne, Philip, and Peter.
+He has instructed at the Junior National Squash Training Center, was a member of the Professional Squash Racquets Association and was involved in the United States Olympic Coaches Training Program. leGassick conducts several junior squash clinics and camps at Brown and in Scotland.